massif-01/RM-01-Developer-Guide/RM-01 Developer Guide.md

 RM-01 consists of an **Inference Module**, an **Application Module**, and an **Encryption and Management Chip** (hereinafter referred to as the Management Module), interconnected via an **onboard Ethernet switch chip**, forming an internal LAN subnet.
 When a user connects to a host (e.g., PC, smartphone, iPad) via the **USB Type-C** interface, RM-01 will virtualize an Ethernet interface for the host through USB Ethernet functionality.
 The host will then obtain an IP address and automatically join the subnet for data interaction.

 After the device is powered on and connected to the host via the **USB Type-C** interface, the system will automatically configure the local network subnet.
-The **user host** will be assigned a static IP address `10.10.99.100`.
+The **user host** will be assigned a static IP address `10.10.99.100`, and the **Out-of-Band Management Chip** will have a static IP address of `10.10.99.97`.
 The **Inference Module** (IP: `10.10.99.98`) and the **Application Module** (IP: `10.10.99.99`)—both deploy independent SSH services, allowing users to access them directly via standard SSH clients (e.g., OpenSSH, PuTTY).
 The Management Module, however, requires access via a serial port tool.

+---

+## About the **Out-of-Band Management** Chip

+In addition to handling certain encryption tasks, the Out-of-Band Management Chip also hosts the **RM-01's real-time system performance monitoring dashboard** — **RobOS**.
+Users can access `10.10.99.97` through a web browser to monitor the **connection status** and **operational status** of each module in real-time.

 ---